-- You will not be for any extended time in remote areas where self efficiency is a must.
+• You will not be in any extended time in remote areas where self-sufficiency is a must.

-( 1 ) Bromptons are sturdy bikes and can withstand more abuse than you might imagine, but their small wheels and thin tires are not best suited to rough terrains and muddy tracks.
-I have, at times, cycled on unpaved roads, and you will be able to cope with the odd exception by walking.
-However, if that is the condition of most of the roads you will travel on, an expedition touring bike or a mountain bike would be a better choice.
-Mud, due to the low clearance of the mudguards and limits on the choice of tires, is something that Bromptons are definitely not made for.
+( 1 ) Bromptons are sturdy bikes and can withstand more abuse than you might imagine.
+Still, their small wheels and thin tires are not best suited to rough terrains and muddy tracks.
+At times, I have cycled on unpaved roads, and you can cope with the occasional exception by walking.
+However, if most of the roads you will travel on are in such condition, an expedition touring bike or a mountain bike would be a better choice.
+Bromptons are not made for mud due to the low clearance of the mudguards and limits on the choice of tires.

-( 2 ) This might seem a bit arbitrary, and you can probably prove me wrong, but I have found that my setup has to be really compact and light to work best and provide the benefits that a folding bike brings in the first place.
+( 2 ) This might seem a bit arbitrary, but I have found that my setup has to be really compact and light to work best and provide the benefits that a folding bike brings.
 Traveling in freezing temperatures means having to carry much more weight and gear to be comfortable during the tour.
 Each kilogram you add to your setup will put further strain on the bike and make it harder to be carried on public transport if needed.

-( 3 ) Bromptons are reliable bikes, but they're not bulletproof; in addition, they utilize numerous specific and proprietary spare parts.
+( 3 ) Bromptons are reliable bikes, but they're not bulletproof.
+In addition, they utilize numerous specific and proprietary spare parts.
 If you find yourself on an extended journey through remote areas and encounter a technical issue, fixing it might prove challenging.
-Compounding this challenge is the probable lack of readily available transportation, potentially putting a damper on your tour.
 Navigating remote areas requires self-sufficiency, meaning you'll need to carry a substantial load of supplies compared to a more conventional setup.
 Hauling ample water, food, and all the necessary gadgets and utensils for the journey is no easy feat on such a compact bike.

 Reliability